 - Insert the cuttings up to the first leaves (you may put multiple cuttings in one pot, just space them apart every 2 inches or so)

-This method works best if you can keep the soil on the warmer side, either with a heat mat or warm sunny place in your home.
 You will also benefit from using a plastic cover to create some extra humidity.
 Again, check your cuttings regularly to be sure everything is looking healthy.
 Keep the soil moist during this entire process.

 Your newly rooted thyme can be planted in a temporary nursery pot, a decorative container, or as part of a mason jar herb garden.